 These predicates provide access to the date and time functions of the underlying operating system.
 They are designed to be portable across operating systems.
 As such, they utilize Prolog-oriented, os-independent formats for date and time.
 Dates are internally represented by terms of the form

-where YY, MM, DD are integers representing, respectively, the year, the month (counted from 1 to 12) and the day (couunted from 1 to 31, as appropriate to the month).
+where YY, MM, DD are integers representing, respectively, the year, the month (counted from 1 to 12) and the day (counted from 1 to 31, as appropriate to the month).
 The format of dates can be controlled by the predicate set_date_pattern/1.
-Any permuation of YY, MM, and DD is permitted.
-The predicates are defined in the builtins file fs_cmn.pro together with the various systemspecific files fs_unix.pro, fs_dos.pro, fs_mac.pro.
+Any permutation of YY, MM, and DD is permitted.
+The predicates are defined in the builtins file fs_cmn.pro together with the various system specific files fs_unix.pro, fs_dos.pro, fs_mac.pro.

 date/1. date(Date) date(-)

 date/1 returns the current date in the format set by set_date_pattern/1.

 This predicate consists of a single fact which provides the mapping between the three integers representing the date and the pattern expressing the date; this fact is governed by set_date_pattern/1.